czoido/conan-deterministic-examples/README.md

 otherwise use random numbers.
 It is used to generate certain symbol names that have to be different in every compiled file.
 It is also used to place unique stamps in coverage data files and the object files that produce them.
 This setting has to be different for each source file.
-One option would be to set it to the checksum of the file so the probabilty of colission is very low.
+One option would be to set it to the checksum of the file so the probability of collision is very low.
 For example in CMake it could be made with a function like this:

 ```CMake